iewaij/idinn-streamlit/docs/tutorials/single.rst

    single_sourcing_model.get_cost()

-which should return 50 for each sample since the initial inventory is 10 and the holding cost of 5.
-We have 32 samples in this case because we specified batch size at 32.
+In our example, this function should return 50 for each sample since the initial inventory is 10 and the holding cost is 5.
+We have 32 samples in this case, as we specified a batch size of 32.

-We then initialize the neural network controller for single-sourcing problems using the `SingleFullyConnectedNeuralController` class.
-In this tutorial, we use a simple neural network with 1 hidden layer with 2 neurons.
+For single-sourcing problems, we initialize the neural network controller using the `SingleFullyConnectedNeuralController` class.
+In this tutorial, we use a simple neural network with 1 hidden layer and 2 neurons.
 The activation function is `torch.nn.CELU(alpha=1)`.
-The neural network controller is initialized as follows:
+The neural network controller is initialized as follows.

 .. code-block:: python